 Credit Requirements for Graduating High School

-The number of credits required to graduate high school varies depending on the state, school district, and individual school.
-Most high schools generally require students to earn between 22 and 26 credits to graduate.
+The number of credits required to graduate from high school varies depending on the state, school district, and individual school.
+Most high schools generally require students to earn between 22 and 24 credits to graduate.

 However, it is important to note that the number of credits required can vary widely depending on the state and school district.